isabella232/Specs-18/MachinesAndDeploymentTargets/index.md

 ## Health checks

-The next doors that this separate opens is the ability to have health checks for machines as well as deployment targets.
-Why's exciting about that?
+The next door that this separation opens is the ability to have health checks for machines as well as deployment targets.
+What's exciting about that?

 Machine health checks are really about "can I connect to the machine to execute a deployment on it".
 This still holds for listening/polling Tentacles and SSH machines.
+What's exciting is that we could have separate, more detailed, health checks for targets because they are different things.

 What we've already been looking at with the Azure cloud targets we recently introduced is that health checks for a targets are actually more about what state the thing you're deploying to is in.
 For example, for an Azure Web App there can be states like "Doesn't exist yet", "Exists but has never been deployed to", "Has been deployed but a nominated IsAlive endpoint isn't responding", "Has been deployed and nominated IsAlive endpoint is responding".

 For SQL we could do things like, "database doesn't exist", "database exists but is blank", "database exists and has schema version X".

+The ability to have this level of detail in health checks will allow us to surface far richer information for our customers.
+Today they can

 ## Events

 Given that health checks will be separate, it follows that events for machine and deployment targets will also be separate.
 We can support state change events like "when the database exists" to represent what's happening in each target type.

+We can also couple this with Maintenance processes, once they are done.
+An example of this could be using an event like "when the IsAlive endpoint doesn't respond" to trigger a process that removed the target from a load balancer.
+Conversely, when the IsAlive endpoint does respond add the target to a load balancer.
+I know, load balancers probably have this built in, it's an example :)

+Maybe a better example is "when the target doesn't exist" kick off a maintenance process to create it and auto-deploy to it.
+This would cover something like a web site being deleted via the Azure portal and Octopus could kick in a recreate it.
+This would suit what is essentially a DSC scenario, where Octopus is detecting and correcting drift.

+You could also make Octopus purely reflect what's in Azure, i.e. if the web site gets deleted in Azure then the maintenance process removes the target in Octopus.

 ## Project variables